vikash-india/UnixNotes2Myself/linux/concepts/P003-BashBestPractices.md

 cat file | grep foo               # Useless use of cat
 ```

-#### Data and Typing Errors
+### Best Practices - Data and Typing Errors

-ShellCheck can recognize issues related to data and typing:
+ShellCheck can recognize issues related to data and typing.

 ```sh
 args="$@"                         # Assigning arrays to strings